paulchyz/OCI_Streaming_Pipeline/README.md

 ### Prerequisites
 To follow this lab, you must have the following in place:
 - Administrative access to all resources within an Oracle Cloud Infrastructure (OCI) tenancy or trial tenancy environment, or to all resources within a compartment in your environment
-- Sufficient resource availability within your home region in your OCI environment.
-You can check resource availability in your home region on the [limits page](https://cloud.oracle.com/limits?region=home).
+- Sufficient resource availability in your OCI environment within your home region to deploy an enclosing compartment, and in the region preferred for deployment of other resources.
+You can check resource availability within the region indicated on-screen on the [limits page](https://cloud.oracle.com/limits?region=home).

 ### Which OCI resources will you provision?
 <details>